ResoniteModding/BepisResoniteWrapper/README.md

-# BepisResoniteHooks
+# BepisResoniteWrapper
 [![Thunderstore Badge](https://modding.resonite.net/assets/available-on-thunderstore.svg)](https://thunderstore.io/c/resonite/)

 A [Resonite](https://resonite.com/) BepInEx library (not a standalone mod) that provides commonly-used hooks and events for other BepInEx mods.
 This library simplifies mod development by offering ready-to-use events like `OnEngineReady`.

 ## Installation (Manual)
 1. Install [BepisLoader](https://github.com/ResoniteModding/BepisLoader) for Resonite.
-2. Download the latest release ZIP file (e.g., `ResoniteModding-BepisResoniteHooks-1.0.0.zip`) from the [Releases](https://github.com/ResoniteModding/BepisResoniteHooks/releases) page.
+2. Download the latest release ZIP file (e.g., `ResoniteModding-BepisResoniteWrapper-1.0.0.zip`) from the [Releases](https://github.com/ResoniteModding/BepisResoniteWrapper/releases) page.
 3. Extract the ZIP and copy the `plugins` folder to your BepInEx folder in your Resonite installation directory:
    - **Default location:** `C:\Program Files (x86)\Steam\steamapps\common\Resonite\BepInEx\`
 4. Start the game.
 If you want to verify that the mod is working you can check your BepInEx logs.